 Food poisoning can be particularly dangerous for infants and young children because it often comes with diarrhea.
-Since children's bodies are small, they can quickly lose a lot of body fluid causing dehydration.
+Since children's bodies are small, they can quickly lose body fluids causing dehydration.
 Other symptoms of foodborne illness include nausea, vomiting, stomach pain and cramps, and fever and chills.

-According to the Centers for Disease Control and Prevention, children younger than five have the highest rates of any age group for several types of food poisoning such as E.Coli 0157 and Salmonella.
-High risk foods for children include: foods that are raw or undercooked, including: meat, poultry and eggs; unpasteurized milk or juice, including cider; and any raw or undercooked seafood or oysters.
+According to CDC, children younger than five have the highest rates of any age group for several types of food poisoning such as E.Coli 0157 and Salmonella.
+High risk foods for children include foods that are raw or undercooked, including: meat, poultry, and eggs; unpasteurized milk or juice, including cider; and any raw or undercooked seafood or oysters.